Heading

 Every healthy ecosystem recovers through its own intelligence.

-If Western societies wish to restore balance, they must draw upon the same foundations of universal laws: apply courage, clarity, and respect for natural principles with compassion and a real sense and respect for human dignity - self-determination of the individual which means accepting that government should always be less.
+If Western societies wish to restore balance, they must draw upon the same foundations of universal laws: apply courage, clarity, and respect for natural principles with compassion and a real sense and respect for human dignity.
+This requires honoring the self-determination of the individual, which means accepting that government should always be less—allowing natural processes of integration to work rather than imposing bureaucratic scripts.

 True sustainability is not bureaucracy—it is trust in life’s self‑organizing strength.